 Perth, Western Australia - 6th to 10th January 2014

 A one day mini-conference for government geeks (and geeks interested in government) to share, compare and talk about the progress of open government in Australia.
-Will include case studies across different government jurisdictions, an updated state of the union in this space, and, given the timing of linux.conf.au, will likely include an update on the progress of the Australian Action Plan on Open Government, as part of the deal in Australia joining the international Open Government Partnership in mid 2013.
+Will include case studies across different government jurisdictions, an updated state of the union in this space, and some discussion about what open government could look like in 2014.
 It's also a day to connect government and civil society, and look at citizen engagement in government, and the progress of open knowledge, open source and open data in government

 0900 - Main conference keynote

 1040 - Welcome and state of the federation.
 Slides/notes at www.slideshare.net/greebo/state-of-the-nation-open-gov-miniconf-2014

 1120 - Australian Public Sector Data: How to Find the Resources You Need - by Helen Ensikat.
 Slides at This workshop provides a practical introduction to locating public sector data and information, covering a range of online and offline techniques for hunting down the hard-to-find, the obscure, and the inexplicably hidden resources that are already available.
 It covers topics that include better search engine technique, the resources search engines can't see, getting the most out of public libraries, and tips on approaching other departments and agencies to request data.

 1320 - Open infrastructure - speakers about open source and standards, case studies like OpenStack, Drupal, and what FOSS brings to government